egstar/alx-low_level_programming/0x00-hello_world/README.md

 - Task 6
 	- Create an executable file that prints the size of each type of givin types with return (0)

+- Task 7
+	- Create an assemble file wit the name of the same file